 Overview of Cardiomyopathies

 A cardiomyopathy is a primary disorder of the heart muscle.
 It is distinct from structural cardiac disorders such as coronary artery disease, valvular disorders, and congenital heart disorders.
-Cardiomyopathies are divided into 3 main types based on the pathologic features: (see see Figure: Forms of cardiomyopathy.)
+Cardiomyopathies are divided into 3 main types based on the pathologic features (see Figure: Forms of cardiomyopathy.):

 The term ischemic cardiomyopathy refers to the dilated, poorly contracting myocardium that can occur in patients with severe coronary artery disease (with or without areas of infarction).
-Although it does not describe a primary myocardial disorder, the term remains in common use.
+It is not classically considered to be in the above-listed categories because it does not describe a primary myocardial disorder.

-Manifestations of cardiomyopathies are usually those of heart failure and vary depending on whether there is systolic dysfunction, diastolic dysfunction, or both (see Heart Failure (HF) : Pathophysiology).
-Some cardiomyopathies may also cause chest pain, syncope, or sudden death.
+Manifestations of cardiomyopathies are usually those of heart failure and vary depending on whether there is systolic dysfunction, diastolic dysfunction, or both.
+Some cardiomyopathies may also cause chest pain, syncope, arrhythmias, or sudden death.

-Evaluation typically includes blood tests, ECG, chest X-ray, echocardiography and often MRI if available.
+Evaluation typically includes family history, blood tests, ECG, chest x-ray, echocardiography, and often cardiac MRI if available.
 Some patients require endomyocardial biopsy (transvenous right ventricular or retrograde left ventricular).
 Other tests are done as needed to determine the cause.
-Treatment depends on the specific type and cause of cardiomyopathy (see Diagnosis and Treatment of Cardiomyopathies).
+Treatment depends on the specific type and cause of cardiomyopathy (see Table: Diagnosis and Treatment of Cardiomyopathies).

 Diagnosis and Treatment of Cardiomyopathies